VoronDesign/VoronUsers/printer_mods/johanncc/Raspberry_Pi_Camera_Mount/README.md

 # Voron 0/0.1 Raspberry Pi Camera Mount

+# Please consider [downloading this model on Printables](https://www.printables.com/model/146877-voron-0-voron-01-raspberry-pi-camera-mount) as well to help me earn a roll of Prusament 😆

 This is a low profile raspberry pi camera mount for the Voron 0 / Voron 0.1.

 ## TLDR